Aline, Oklahoma

 Aline is a town in Alfalfa County, Oklahoma, United States.
-The population was 207 at the 2010 census.
+The population was 168 at the time of the 2020 Census.

 History

 The Choctaw Northern Railroad (later owned by the Chicago, Rock Island and Pacific) became the county's first railway in 1901, connecting Aline to the other Alfalfa county towns of Augusta, Ingersoll, Lambert, Driftwood, Amorita, and on into Kansas.

 Geography

 According to the United States Census Bureau, the town has a total area of 0.263 sqmi, all land.

 Aline is connected to the state highway system via State Highway 8B.
 The town lies at the western terminus of the highway.